-(a) The licensee shall establish and implement written procedures to ensure that:
+The licensee shall establish and implement written procedures to ensure that:

-(1) A qualified individual shall review and investigate all product complaints to determine whether such complaints involve a possible failure of a cannabis product to meet any of its specifications;
+(a) A qualified individual shall review and investigate all product complaints to determine whether such complaints involve a possible failure of a cannabis product to meet any of its specifications;

-(2) Quality control personnel shall review and approve decisions determining whether to investigate a product complaint and shall review and approve the findings and follow up action(s) of any investigation performed;
+(b) Quality control personnel shall review and approve decisions determining whether to investigate a product complaint and shall review and approve the findings and follow up action(s) of any investigation performed;

-(3) Pursuant to subsections (a) and (b) in this section, any review or investigative activities by qualified individuals and quality control personnel shall extend to all relevant batches and records.
+(c) Pursuant to subsections (a) and (b) in this section, any review or investigative activities by qualified individuals and quality control personnel shall extend to all relevant batches and records.

-(4) Quality control personnel shall maintain written records for every product complaint and subsequent investigation, if any.
+(d) Quality control personnel shall maintain written records for every product complaint and subsequent investigation, if any.
 The records shall include:

-(A) The name and description of the cannabis product;
+Page 100 of 138 Strikeout text is deleted Underline text is added (1) The name and description of the cannabis product;

-(B) The batch number or UID of the cannabis product, if available;
+(2) The batch number or UID of the cannabis product, if available;

-(C) The date the complaint was received and the name, address, and telephone number of the complainant, if available;
+(3) The date the complaint was received and the name, address, and telephone number of the complainant, if available;

-(D) The nature of the complaint including, if known, how the product was used;
+(4) The nature of the complaint including, if known, how the product was used;

-(E) The reply to the complainant, if any;
+(5) The reply to the complainant, if any;

-(F) The findings of the investigation or follow-up action taken when an investigation is performed; and
+(6) The findings of the investigation or follow-up action taken when an investigation is performed; and

-(G) The basis for any determination not to conduct an investigation.
+(7) The basis for any determination not to conduct an investigation.

-(b) For purposes of this section, "product complaint" means any written, electronic, or oral communication that contains any allegation expressing concern, for any reason, with the quality of a cannabis product that could be related to the manufacturing practices.
+(e) For purposes of this section, "product complaint" means any written, electronic, or oral communication that contains any allegation expressing concern, for any reason, with the quality of a cannabis product that could be related to the manufacturing practices.
 Examples of product complaints may include but are not limited to: foul odor, off taste, illness or injury, disintegration time, color variation, foreign material in a cannabis product container, improper packaging, mislabeling, cannabis products that contain an incorrect concentration of cannabinoids, or cannabis products that contain an unidentified ingredient, or any form of contaminant.